helmholtz-analytics/mpi4torch/doc/examples.rst

    :linenos:

-Note that although the averaging in line 29 might seem superfluous at first --- since all ranks start off with the same initial set of parameters --- having the adjoint of :py:meth:`torchmpi.MPI_Communicator.Allreduce` in the backward pass is essential for all instances of the LBFGS optimizer to perform the same update on all ranks.
+Note that although the averaging in line 29 might seem superfluous at first --- since all ranks start off with the same initial set of parameters --- having the adjoint of :py:meth:`mpi4torch.MPI_Communicator.Allreduce` in the backward pass is essential for all instances of the LBFGS optimizer to perform the same update on all ranks.

-For the second call to :py:meth:`torchmpi.MPI_Communicator.Allreduce` in line 35 it is actually the other way
+For the second call to :py:meth:`mpi4torch.MPI_Communicator.Allreduce` in line 35 it is actually the other way
 around: Here the forward pass is crucial, but the backward pass merely adds up the ones coming from the different ranks, which (surprise) results in a vector of length 1 that just contains the communicator size.